sharxhost/docs/README.md

-# SharX
+# SharX Docs

-An open-source ShareX uploader & more
+SharX is an open-source ShareX uploader & more

 ## API